Select another wine

 About

-In the first week of April whole bunches of Shiraz were hand harvested, then gently crushed and naturally fermented in open fermenters for eight days, hand plunged twice a day, before careful basket pressing into new (25%) and older French oak barriques with a touch of American oak to finish fermentation.
-After 18 months maturation and a racking in the same oak, the wine was bottled without filtration or fining, to capture the essence of Carl’s vines.
+In the last week of March, whole bunches of Shiraz were hand harvested then gently crushed and naturally fermented in open fermenters for twelve days.
+They were hand plunged twice a day before careful basket pressing into 85% used oak and 15% new oak (10% French, 5% American).
+After 12 months of maturation, the wine was bottled with just a hit of sulfur.
+No fining or filtering.

 Stats